 When it comes to retention, we know that a disproportionate number of students who drop out do so for ‘personal reasons’.
 While data held by the Higher Education Statistics Agency (HESA) does not provide more detail on what those ‘personal reasons’ are, our work with the sector, and data held within institutions suggests that many of those withdraw for reasons related to mental wellbeing.

 The Teach Well: Embedding Mental Wellbeing in the Curriculum workshop enables lecturers, programme leaders and other interested parties to find out more about teaching and learning activities complementing those offered by student services, forming part of a broader ‘whole university’ approach to wellbeing and student retention.
-The HEA is distinctive in its approach to embedding solutions on mental wellbeing in and through the curriculum.
+Advance HE is distinctive in its approach to embedding solutions on mental wellbeing in and through the curriculum.
 These solutions are designed to benefit and improve outcomes for all students, not only those suffering from stress and anxiety.

 The workshop is designed to develop your confidence in dealing with key concepts around student wellbeing.
 It identifies the challenges associated with embedding wellbeing in the classroom, and considers how those challenges can be addressed.
 It explores practical approaches to promoting wellbeing in and through the curriculum.
 The workshop also familiarises those attending with the HEA’s wellbeing ‘toolkit’, exploring ways that it can be used and adapted for a range of purposes.